 Dr. London received numerous awards and honors over the years for his groundbreaking work explaining the molecular regulation of hemoglobin synthesis at the level of gene transcription and translation into protein.
 The honors include: the Welch Fellowship in Internal Medicine of the National Academy of Sciences from 1949-1952, the Theobald Smith Award in Medical Sciences of the American Association for the Advancement of Science in 1953, the Commonwealth Fund Fellowship at Institut Pasteur from 1962-1963, election to the American Academy of Arts and Sciences in 1963, charter membership in the Institute of Medicine of the National Academy of Sciences in 1970, and elected membership in the National Academy of Sciences in 1971.
 From 1982-2003, he served first on the board of directors and then on the Biosciences Advisory Committee of the pharmaceutical company Johnson & Johnson.

-Looking back over his career, Dr. London derives great satisfaction from having played a key role in the founding of three institutions known for their contributions to medical research, practice and education - Albert Einstein College of Medicine, the Institute of Medicine of the National Academy of Sciences, and, of course, HST.
-He is as passionate now about HST as he has ever been.
-He continues to teach and co-directs HST.140, Molecular Medicine.
-At every opportunity, he advocates for HST.
+Looking back over his career, Dr. London derived great satisfaction from having played a key role in the founding of three institutions known for their contributions to medical research, practice and education - Albert Einstein College of Medicine, the Institute of Medicine of the National Academy of Sciences, and, of course, HST.
+Passionate and at every opportunity an advocate for HST, he continued to teach and co-direct HST.140, Molecular Medicine until his passing on May 23, 2018.